Welcome!

 Get to know me

 Welcome to my travel diary, where I share my adventures, itineraries, and tips from around the world.
-As you’ve probably gathered from my intro, I’m a massive introvert!
-Meeting new people used to be my worst nightmare; I’d nervously stutter, struggle to talk about my hobbies, and grapple with keeping conversations going.
+As you’ve probably gathered from my intro, Iโm a massive introvert!
+Meeting new people used to be my worst nightmare; Iโd nervously stutter, struggle to talk about my hobbies, and grapple with keeping conversations going.
 Staying in my comfort zone was my norm; I avoided trying new things because I feared they wouldn’t go as planned, which always got me down.
-I was the type who never spoke up in group settings, always deferring to others to make decisions because I worried my ideas weren’t good enough or would be met with disagreement.
+I was the type who never spoke up in group settings, always deferring to others to make decisions because I worried my ideas werenโt good enough.
 Public speaking or voicing my opinion in team meetings at work?
-I found that scarier than facing a bear!
+No thanks.
 Solo-traveling has helped me step out of my comfort zone, discover new passions, and grow in ways I never expected.
 Fear and anxiety is naturally apart of our lives, but don’t let it control and stop you from living your best life.

-A breakup led to a mental breakdown, and in a moment of desperation, I booked a semi-solo one-month trip to Vietnam at the beginning of this year.
-My close friend was planning a trip to South-Central Vietnam and I decided to tag along.
-He had to visit family for the second half of the trip, so I decided to backpack North Vietnam by myself.
+A breakup led to a mental breakdown, and in a moment of desperation, I booked a solo one-month trip to Vietnam at the beginning of this year.
+I wanted to get in touch with my roots, but also I wanted my first solo-destination to be a place that I was familiar with.
 It was my first overseas trip in six years, and it was a revelation.
 I realised just how much of the world I was missing out on while stuck in my Canberra routine, studying hard at university and grinding away at my 9-5 job.

 Vietnam: A Journey of Growth and Resilience

 For some background, my mum used to peel grapes for me, and my dad, a severe germaphobe, always kept the house spotless.
-So, I’ve always been a bit of a princess who never really lifted a finger.
+So, Iโve always been a bit of a princess who never really lifted a finger.
 On this trip, though, I challenged myself in ways I never had before.
 With just two backpacks (one on my back and the other in front), I traveled from South to North Vietnam by myself.
 Every few days, I moved to a new city, enduring the scorching heat and humidity, sometimes walking over a kilometer on uneven pavements from the bus stop to my hostel with all my belongings.
-Mentally and physically, the weight on my shoulders was the heaviest it’s ever been (I’m also weak, I can barely squat the bar—I’m more of a hip thrust girl).
-This is Vietnam we’re talking about, and the hygiene level is definitely not on par with back home.
+Mentally and physically, the weight on my shoulders was the heaviest it’s ever been.
+This is Vietnam weโre talking about, and the hygiene level is definitely not on par with back home.
 It was a real challenge sharing rooms and bathrooms with strangers.
 These experiences truly humbled me and tested my independence and resilience.
 I remember thinking to myself after sharing a room with 30+ people on the Ha Giang Loop and lugging 16kg across multiple cities, if I could survive this, I could survive anything.

 Despite my fear of being alone, I thrived during this solo trip.
 I met and formed new incredible connections with locals and fellow tourists on this trip.
-I still keep in contact with some of the people I met on this trip and am planning to visit some of them on my upcoming Asia trip this October.
+I still keep in contact with some of the people I met on this trip and am planning to visit some of them in the future.
 This journey was transformative as it showed me that there was a vibrant world beyond Canberra’s borders, filled with various experiences waiting to be discovered and many more new people to meet.

 Returning Home With a New Perspective

 Upon returning to Canberra, I fell into a depression, constantly reminiscing about the memories I had made in Vietnam.
 Life in Canberra was mundane and uneventful, especially in a city where everything closes early except for the 24/7 McDonald’s or the occasional kebab shop.
-We don’t even talk about Canberra’s nonexistent nightlife.
+We donโt even talk about Canberraโs nonexistent nightlife.
 I always dreamt of leaving Canberra after high school, but I was held back by family, university education, and career growth opportunities.
 The trip ignited a hunger in me to see more of the world, try new foods, learn new cultures, meet new people, and most importantly, to finally get out of Canberra.
-I then made it a goal to save up as much money as I could and quit my job to travel for ~6 months this October.
-I actually went to Japan two months after coming back from my Vietnam trip but it was a very rushed trip where I went with my cousin and we only spent 1.5 weeks there.
-I have many regrets on this trip and will be coming back to do Japan correctly.
+I then made saved up as much money as I could and quit my job in October 2024 to travel, starting in Asia.

 Conclusion

 On my trip to Vietnam, I encountered people of various ages, but most were in their late teens or early twenties.
 It made me feel a bit old and regret not starting my travels sooner.
 This realization sparked a fire in me to explore the world now, knowing that money can always be earned back, but time can’t.
-So, I’ve made the bold and challenging decision to put my career on hold and embark on a big travel adventure this October.
-I am someone who gets haunted why the “what if’s” in life (probably why I gave all my exes more chances than they actually deserved).
+So, I’ve made the bold and challenging decision to put my career on hold and embark on a big travel adventure starting October 2024.
+I am someone who gets haunted why the “what if’s” in life.
 What if I regret this trip?
 What if I regret NOT doing this trip?
 I live life wanting to know I gave everything a shot.
 Surprisingly, I found it more daunting to tell my strict Asian parents about this decision than to face the prospect of traveling solo without an income for a few months.

 I came across a quote that really resonated with me as someone who likes to stay in their comfort zone